 “Competency” has become an important term in professional organizations and subsequently in secondary and higher vocational education over the past 15 years.

 There are plenty of definitions being circulated.
 For the purposes of this competency test, a synthesis of the most common definitions has been used, one in which a competency is conceived of as

 “a combination of knowledge and insight, mindset and skill that is perceptible in one’s behavior and which is used to achieve goals in practice.”

-The following Development Tips are of common nature and not tailored for my score.
+These Development Tips are of common nature and not tailored for Eric’s’ score.

-The present report indicates how I have rated myself on 16 fundamental competencies compared to the working population in the Netherlands for example.
+The present report indicates how Eric has rated himself on 16 fundamental competencies compared to the working population in the Netherlands for example.